Deformations of path algebras of quivers with relations: Background and motivation

 The size of the bar resolution is in fact often the main obstacle for obtaining a concrete description of the deformations of $A$.
 Indeed, such a concrete description is difficult to come by even in the cases of, say, finite-dimensional algebras \cite{gabriel} or commutative polynomial algebras \cite{kontsevich1}.

-From a representation-theoretic point of view deformations of $A$ can be identified with deformations of the module category $\Mod (A)$ as Abelian category \cite{lowenvandenbergh1,lowenvandenbergh2} and the effect of deformations of $A$ on $\Mod (A)$ can be studied both in representation theory and algebraic geometry.
+From a representation-theoretic point of view deformations of $A$ can be identified with deformations of the module category $\Mod (A)$ as Abelian category \cite{lowenvandenbergh1,lowenvandenbergh2} and the effect of deformations of $A$ on $\Mod (A)$ can be studied both in representation theory and (noncommutative) algebraic geometry, where $\Mod (A)$ can be viewed as the category of quasi-coherent sheaves on a noncommutative scheme.
+More generally, deformations of $A$ can be viewed as deformations of the derived category $\mathrm D (A)$ \cite{keller1} which can be naturally related to many different algebraic or geometric objects via derived equivalence, e.g.\ to algebraic varieties via the derived category of quasi-coherent sheaves, or to symplectic manifolds via the Fukaya category.
+It is a compelling and difficult problem to understand concretely how algebraic deformations of $A$ change the representation-theoretic or geometric properties of these associated objects.

-In this article we develop a combinatorial method to study the deformation theory of path algebras of quivers with relations.
+In this book we develop a general combinatorial method to study the deformation theory of path algebras of quivers with relations.
 More precisely, when $A$ can be written as the path algebra $\Bbbk Q / I$ of a finite quiver $Q$ modulo a two-sided ideal $I$ of relations, we study the deformations of $A$ via the combinatorics of a so-called reduction system, a notion which was introduced by Bergman \cite{bergman} to state and prove his Diamond Lemma (see \S\ref{subsection:reductionsystems}).
-Our method relies on the choice of a reduction system, which always exists (Proposition \ref{proposition:existencereduction}) and which can be computed algorithmically --- often by hand --- or obtained from a noncommutative Gröbner basis, if known.
-This combinatorial approach to deformations of associative algebras turns out to be of great practical value, allowing one to easily compute particular classes of examples, as well as give criteria for the existence of algebraizations.
+Our method relies on the choice of a reduction system, which always exists (Proposition \ref{proposition:existencereduction}) and which can be computed algorithmically --- often by hand --- or obtained from a noncommutative Gröbner basis, if available.
+This combinatorial approach to deformations of associative algebras turns out to be of great practical value, allowing one to easily compute particular classes of examples, as well as give criteria for the existence of algebraizations of formal deformations.